Class Information – Cuckoos, Magpies, Woodpeckers and Doves

-Exe classes have their PE sessions on a Friday this term, however please can you ensure that all children have a full PE kits in school with suitable clothing and footwear for all weather every day.
+Exe classes have their PE sessions on a Monday and Tuesday this term, however PE kits should be kept in school all week to allow for any extra opportunities for physical activity.
+Please ensure that children have suitable clothing and footwear for all weathers.
 All PE kit and uniform should be clearly labelled to avoid any items going astray.

-KS1 are provided with a piece of fruit every day.
+KS1 are provided with a piece of fruit every day during snack time.
 You are welcome to send a snack in for your child but please ensure it is healthy.
 Children can drink water from their bottle in class but please ensure that the lid is easy to secure in order to avoid spillages.

-Please look out for the ‘Friday Contact’ newsletter for any other information about what is happening at school, especially key dates.
+Please look out for the ‘Friday Contact’ newsletter for any other information about what is happening at school, especially key dates and upcoming events.
 We appreciate all your support in your child’s education.
 If you wish to discuss anything, the teachers will be available in class at the end of the day.
 In addition to this, the office will ensure that any message left with them in the morning will be passed on promptly.

 Dates For Your Diary: